fengxxu/cge/README.md

 **Thirdly, install the libraries:**

-choice 1: please note the libraries in the requirements.txt file are used for running the verifiers and CGE,
+Choice 1: Please note the libraries in the requirements.txt file are used for running the verifiers and CGE,
 ```bash
 conda install --file requirements.txt
 ```
-choice 2: for CGE only, run the following code.
+Choice 2: for CGE only, run the following code.
 ```bash
 conda install -c anaconda jupyter
 conda install -c anaconda pandas